 - engaging in the behavior even though it’s causing physical harm

 - engaging in the behavior despite wanting to stop

 Exercise causes the release of certain chemicals in the nervous system.
 These chemicals create a sense of pleasure or reward.
 Exercise addiction may be, in part, a dependence on this pleasure response.

-Extreme weight loss and health conditions related to weight loss can result from exercise addiction.
+Extreme weight loss and health conditions related to weight loss could result from exercise addiction.

-Exercise releases endorphins and dopamine, which are the same neurotransmitters released during drug use.
+Exercise releases endorphins and dopamine.
+These are the same neurotransmitters released during drug use.
 An exercise addict feels reward and joy when exercising.
-But when exercise stops, the neurotransmitters go away.
+When they stop exercising, the neurotransmitters go away.
 An addict has to exercise more to trigger the chemical release.

 Exercise addiction usually starts with a desire for physical fitness.
-An eating disorder like anorexia nervosa or bulimia may lead to an unhealthy obsession with exercise.
+An eating disorder, such as anorexia nervosa or bulimia, may lead to an unhealthy obsession with exercise.
 A body dysmorphic disorder, or body image disorder, may also cause exercise addiction.

 Researchers at the University of Southern California speculate that 15 percent of exercise addicts are also addicted to cigarettes, alcohol, or illicit drugs.
 An estimated 25 percent may have other addictions, such as sex addiction or shopping addiction.

 In some cases, former drug addicts and alcohol abusers turn to exercise to fill the void left by past addictions.
 This is similar to the way a smoker may become addicted to caffeine after quitting cigarettes.